“Our highest endeavor must be to develop

 I feel that I should apologize for writing so much about Steiner and his works.
 But please recognize that I am trying to cover the output of a man who published many books and delivered literally thousands of lectures on a vast array of subjects.
-My own work — reading Steiner, investigating Waldorf education, and creating Waldorf Watch — consumed the better part of a decade (2005-2014).
+My own work — reading Steiner, investigating Waldorf education, and creating Waldorf Watch — has consumed more than a decade (2005-2016).
 Because of the scale of the task, I have probably made some minor errors here or there, and I have undoubtedly committed typos.
 But I am confident that the central assertions I make on each page on this site, and the evidence I marshal to support these assertions, will stand up to close scrutiny.
 [See "So?
 Can You Trust Me?"]

 Rudolf Steiner summarized his teachings in a book that has been published under such titles as

 [Anthroposophic Press, 1997.]